leoladifrancesco/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write clear, simple code first and optimize only when necessary.

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code too early in the development process can lead to unnecessary complexity and may not actually result in significant performance improvements.
+It's better to focus on writing clear, maintainable code first and then optimize only where necessary.